-4.1 R-LIST scheduling heuristic
+A. R-LIST scheduling heuristic

-We present a resilient list-based scheduling algorithm, called R-LIST, that schedules any set of parallel jobs with the capability to handle failures.
+We first present a resilient list-based scheduling heuristic, called R-LIST, that schedules any set of jobs with the capability to handle failures.
 Algorithm 1 shows the pseudocode of R-LIST.
 It extends the classical batch scheduler that combines reservation and backfilling strategies.
 The algorithm first organizes all jobs in a list (or a queue) based on some priority rule.
 Then, whenever an existing job J_k completes and hence releases processors (at time 0, a virtual job J_0 can be considered to complete), the algorithm schedules the remaining jobs in the queue.
 First, it checks if job J_k completes with error.
 If so, the job will be inserted back into the queue, based on its priority, to be rescheduled later.
-All jobs in the queue are divided into two groups: the first m jobs with the highest priorities are each given a reservation at the earliest possible time, provided that any reservation made should not delay the starting times of the higher-priority jobs; the subsequent jobs in the queue (if any) are then examined one by one and backfilled to start at the current time, if such backfilling does not affect any reservations for the higher-priority jobs.2
+All jobs in the queue are divided into two groups: the first m jobs with the highest priorities are each given a reservation at the earliest possible time, provided that any reservation made should not delay the starting times of the higher-priority jobs; the subsequent jobs in the queue (if any) are then examined one by one and backfilled to start at the current time, again if such backfilling does not affect any reservations for the higher-priority jobs.2

-The R-LIST heuristic takes a parameter m, and depending on the value of m chosen, it resembles several different scheduling strategies known in theory and practice:
+The R-LIST heuristic takes a parameter m, and depending on the value of m chosen, it resembles several scheduling strategies known in theory and practice:

-- m = |Q| (Conservative backfilling [33]): this strategy makes reservations for all pending jobs in the queue; - m = 1 (Aggressive or EASY backfilling [30, 39]): this strategy makes a reservation only for the job at the head of the queue, and uses backfilling to schedule all remaining jobs in the queue; - m = 0 (Greedy scheduler [42, 16, 15]): this strategy does not make any reservation, and uses backfilling to schedule all jobs in the queue.
+- m = |Q| (Conservative backfilling [22]): this strategy makes reservations for all pending jobs in the queue; - m = 1 (Aggressive or EASY backfilling [19], [26]): this strategy makes a reservation only for the job at the head of the queue, and uses backfilling to schedule all remaining jobs in the queue;